captionpoint/CaptionPoint-Server/public/will.md

 The one who does the playbills?
 ---
 ## HENRY:
-The one who’s been making money off of Will’s name for decades, printing false work and calling it his.
+The one who’s been making money off of Will’s name for decades,
 ---
+## HENRY:
+printing false work and calling it his.
+---
 ## BEN:
-So you did not approve this then?
+So you did not approve this, then?
 ---
 ## JOHN:
 Of course we did not.